semaio/Magento2-ConfigImportExport/.github/ISSUE_TEMPLATE.md

-Please make sure that you provide as much information as possible.
-If you have an example files, which reflect the issue, please make sure to attach them to the issue - thank you!
+Please make sure to provide as much information as possible.
+If you have an example file that reflects the issue, please attach it to the issue.
+Thank you!

 ### General

-* Module version: x.x.x
+* PHP version: x.x.x
 * Magento version: x.x.x
-* PHP version: x.x.x
+* Module version: x.x.x

 ### Issue description